Skip to content

 2. Open any project and go to the Edit page.

-3. Go to Workspace → Scripts → Edit in the menu bar.
+3. Go to Workspace → Scripts → Theia in the menu bar.

 • 01 Clip Inventory